 3. Grab a picnic and relax on the beach

 As well as a large supermarket, you’ll find some smaller ones around the town, but our favourite place to pick up some local charcuterie, grapes, cheeses and some seriously good pastries is Au marché de l'Orée des Pins on Avenue Christopher Colomb, opposite the turning for Route de Pietra Maggiore.
 And it’s just a couple of minutes’ walk from the beach.

 On top of the hillside that forms a backdrop to Calvi is the little chapel of Notre Dame de la Serra.
-It’s well worth the climb for the reward you will get at the top – a magnificent view of the sweeping Bay of Calvi.
+It’s well worth the climb for the reward you'll receive at the top – a magnificent view of the sweeping bay of Calvi.
 Be sure to take plenty of water, sun block, a hat and do wear a comfortable pair of walking boots.
 A local legend says that if you take the love of your life to admire the view here, you will spend many happy years together.

 A number of footpaths lead here which are marked on Google maps.

 The rickety train ride from Calvi along the coast is worth doing for the views alone.
 The charming village of Algajola is about 25 minutes along the track.
-It has a huge stretch of sandy beach, known as Aregno Plage, some lovely restaurants and a small citadel.
+It has a huge stretch of sandy beach, known as Aregno Plage, some lovely restaurants and a small citadel too.

-The train continues for around another 20 minutes on to the picturesque town of L’Ile Rousse, a must see for any visitors to the area.
-The town square has some wonderful pavement cafes and every morning there is a food market just north of the square – a great place to pick up something for a picnic lunch or some edible souvenirs.
+The train continues for around another 20 minutes on to the picturesque town of L’Ile Rousse; a must see for any visitors to the area.
+The town square has some wonderful pavement cafes and every morning there's an aromatic food market just north of the square – a great place to pick up something for a picnic lunch or some edible souvenirs.

-What’s more, it is just a couple of minutes stroll to the wonderful beach of L’Ile Rousse where the water is the clearest you could hope to find anywhere.
+What’s more, it's just a couple of minutes' stroll to the wonderful beach of L’Ile Rousse, where the water is the clearest you could hope to find anywhere.